OMIF – Music Industry Initiatives

 Information Sessions

-A recording of the most recent information session is available above.
-Attending a session is not a substitute for reading the guidelines.
+Attending a Webinar Session is not a substitute for reading the guidelines.
 Please read the guidelines.

 PROGRAM DOCUMENTS